Meet our Team

 Co-Director

-Jeannette has been in advocacy work with the SPAN Parent Advocacy Network in New Jersey for 15 years, starting as a Family Resource Specialist (FRS) in the Special Child Case Management Unit in Middlesex County.
-As an FRS, she provided individual assistance, coaching, and parent-to-parent support to families with Children with Special Health Care needs.
-Jeannette has worked in a few other capacities as well and through her various roles, she has collaborated with professionals, educators, and pediatric practices.
-She offers training, tools, and best practices to ensure family engagement and meaningful partnerships with underserved families by highlighting and helping to remove the existing barriers that hinder immigrant families from accessing vital resources and becoming effective advocates.
+Jeannette has been involved in advocacy work with the SPAN Parent Advocacy Network in New Jersey for 15 years.
+She began as a Family Resource Specialist (FRS) in the Special Child Case Management Unit in Middlesex County, providing individual assistance, coaching, and parent-to-parent support to families with children with special healthcare needs.
+Jeannette has collaborated with professionals, educators, and pediatric practices throughout her career, offering training, tools, and best practices to ensure family engagement and meaningful partnerships with underserved families.
+She focuses on removing barriers that hinder immigrant families from accessing vital resources and becoming effective advocates.

 Kim Rivers